The Lost Years Of Billy Battles (Finding Billy Battles Trilogy Book 3) by Ronald E. Yates

 When did you begin writing with the intention of becoming published?
 Of course, as a journalist, I wrote thousands of stories from all over the world and reached an audience of millions.
 I wrote magazine stories, editorials, opinion pieces and news stories.
 So, I guess that means I was published some 30 years ago.
 I did a corporate profile of the Japanese company, Kikkoman in 1998.
 That book (The Kikkoman Chronicles) was published by McGraw-Hill.
 I also wrote three journalism textbooks in the late 1990s and early 2000s.
 My trilogy of novels (Finding Billy Battles) had been bubbling up inside me since the late 1990s.
 When I left the University of Illinois and moved to southern California I suddenly had time to devote to putting the trilogy together.

 What has been your most rewarding experience with your writing process?
 Writing, whether fiction or non-fiction is storytelling.
 I love telling stories.
 The difference with fiction is that I am not limited only by facts.
 I can take the story and my characters anywhere I want to and in so doing, I can take readers with me on those journeys.
 However, the books in this series rely heavily on real events and are, therefore, meticulously researched.

 What has been your most rewarding experience in your publishing journey?
 I have enjoyed meeting readers at book festivals and fairs and talking to them about writing, a subject I taught at the University of Illinois.
 Reaching a broad array of readers, connecting with other published authors, and listening to people comment and critique my work has been very rewarding also.
 As a writer you should never stop listening or learning.

 How many published books do you have?
-Currently, I have six published books, three of which are journalism textbooks, two are fiction and one is non-fiction.
+Currently, I have eight published books, three of which are journalism textbooks, two are fiction and one is non-fiction.
 I also have published a book of my translated newspaper and magazine columns in Japan.

 Please list the titles of all your books: